handgun50/PaperBoard/README.md

 I will try to make this easier in future updates.
 Sorry.

 Btw, you can try to replace or add the files by your own and under your own responsibility.
-List of modified files [here](https://github.com/jahirfiquitiva/PaperBoard/blob/master/fmilu.txt).
+You can find the list of changes [here](https://github.com/jahirfiquitiva/PaperBoard/commit/adc9f2d5021d4fd2afbc5fb49395fc51476f503b).

 ##Changelog
 Latest version changelog can be easily found [here](https://github.com/jahirfiquitiva/PaperBoard/releases/latest).